-To accompany the exhibition entitled The Story of Swedenborg in 27 Objects, Museum Director and Curator Stephen McNeilly introduces a selection of 13 highlights, including artworks by William Blake, relics from the body of Swedenborg and rare letters involving the British Government.
-The first 6, related to Swedenborg’s personal effects, are described below.
+Museum Director Stephen McNeilly introduces a selection of 13 highlights from the Swedenborg Collection, including artworks by William Blake, relics from the body of Swedenborg and rare letters involving the British Government.
 Photographs by Kessler Voges.

 1. Swedenborg’s Walking stick